albanie/collaborative-experts/misc/datasets/msrvtt/README.md

 }
 ```

-[3] The original MSRVTT dataset was described in:
+[3] Please also consider citing the original MSRVTT dataset, which was described in:

 ```
 @inproceedings{xu2016msr,